 The Five Elements: Fire

-This series continues our exploration of each one of the Five Elements (Wood, Fire, Earth, Metal, and Water) because, as we mentioned in our last post about the Wood element, we can’t begin to integrate the elements into our spaces until we familiarize ourselves with their unique and special qualities!
+This series continues the exploration of each one of the Five Elements (Wood, Fire, Earth, Metal, and Water) because, as I mentioned in the last post about the Wood element, we can’t begin to integrate the elements into our spaces until we familiarize ourselves with their unique and special qualities!
 So, without further ado, here are the characteristics associated with Fire, the life-giving and passion-inducing element.

 Colors: Any shade of red, reddish purple, magenta